-Luke’s research broadly explores social and moral development in middle childhood and adolescence.
-His doctoral work focused on how morally relevant resource allocation is influenced by social norms and group processes.
-Luke is now working on a Wellcome Trust funded Science+ project examining youth educators in informal science settings.
-This project focuses on STEM learning and stereotyping.
-He is also interested in work exploring peer inclusion and exclusion based on gender identity, as well as children’s attitudes to environmental and animal rights as moral issues.
+Luke’s research explores social and moral development in middle childhood and adolescence.
+His areas of expertise include how resource allocation is influenced by social norms and group processes; STEM learning and gender stereotyping; peer inclusion and exclusion based on gender identity, as well as children’s attitudes to environmental and animal rights as moral issues.

-Aqsa’s research focuses on children’s moral decision making in intergroup contexts, specifically when outgroup and ingroup members spread misinformation.
-She is interested in investigating if the group membership and intentionality of the individual spreading misinformation influences children’s moral evaluations.
-Aqsa is a first year PhD student and holds a Masters in Applied Social Psychology from Royal Holloway, University of London.
+Aqsa’s research focuses on children and adolescent’s moral decision making in intergroup contexts, specifically when outgroup and ingroup members spread misinformation.
+She is interested in investigating if the group membership of the individual spreading misinformation influences children and adolescent’s moral evaluations.
+She is also exploring whether norms that induce a mindset of thinking critically about information can influence children and adolescents’ support of group members who spread misinformation and group members who support misinformers.
+Aqsa is a second year PhD student and holds a Masters in Applied Social Psychology from Royal Holloway, University of London.

 Eirini Ketzitzidou Argyri – 1st year PhD Student